AmbientRun/Ambient/web/README.md

 ## Connecting

-**Note**: Skip this section if you are connecting to a hosted Ember.
+**Note**: Skip this section if you are connecting to a hosted Package.

 If using self-signed certificates, you need to toll Chrome to trust it.